2025 AiR Open Call

 • Certificate of participation

-• Metal wedding shop
+• Local metal wedding shop

-• Local clay for those who will need clay but we don’t have an oven – clay works should be environmentally friendly.
+• Local clay for those who will need clay, but we don’t have an oven – clay works should be environmentally friendly.

 • Wood for carvers or sculptures